 - Regulation (EC) No 767/2009 on placing on the Market and Use of Feed

-When former foodstuffs are placed on the market as a feed ingredient, this regulation applies.
+Former foodstuff processors are expected to adhere to this regulation in its entirety, being placers on the market of feed.
 Among other things, this regulation stipulates the labelling requirements for feed.

 - Regulation (EC) No 1069/2009 laying down Health Rules as regards Animal By-Products and Derived Products not intended for Human Consumption